ocp4-disconnected/config/Install.md

 You can get your pull secret from [https://console.redhat.com/openshift/create/local](https://console.redhat.com/openshift/create/local) and store it in `~/.docker/config` of the host where you're running the automation.

-> NOTE: If the pull-secret is absent, it will cause the automation to fail but you can simply add it and rerun the playbook.

 ### Run the Deployment Playbook: